notalentgeek/pysoc/README.md

     * [http://flask.pocoo.org/docs/0.12/deploying/](http://flask.pocoo.org/docs/0.12/deploying/), official guide of deployment option from the Flask official website.
     * [http://gunicorn.org/](http://gunicorn.org/), Gunicorn website.
     * [http://stackoverflow.com/questions/6337119/how-do-you-daemonize-a-flask-application](http://stackoverflow.com/questions/6337119/how-do-you-daemonize-a-flask-application), some say that the solution might be using Gunicorn.
-* Make more database class to be more agnostic.
+* Make database class to be more agnostic.
 At this moment `database.py` is strictly made for RethinkDB.
 Although RethinkDB is open source, the main company behind it just went close (on October 2016, I think), so I am not sure if there will be update.
 But, all in all there are still people using RethinkDB.
     1. Possible alternative I can think of.
         * MongoDB seems like the go - to choice for NoSQL database.
         * SQLite, I like SQLite portability.
 However, I am not sure if this is necessary or reliable.